-The daytime running lights system provide added safety by making the front of the vehicle more visible to other drivers during the day.
+The low beams illuminate automatically at reduced intensity when the engine is started and the parking brake is released.
+The daytime running lights provide added safety by making the traveling vehicle more visible to other drivers.

-The daytime running lights system turns the headlights on when:
+The daytime running lights are not illuminated when:

-Engine is running;
+- Engine is stopped;

-Parking brake is released;
+- Parking brake is applied;

-The exterior lighting switch is set to the OFF position or depressed to the first position.
+- The exterior lighting switch is turned to the second position.

-Do not drive with only the daytime running lights at night because the taillights and the side marker lights are not turned on in that situation and the high beam can blind other drivers.
-For night driving, turn ON the headlights by depressing the headlights and exterior lighting rocker switch to the second position.
+Warning: Do not drive with the daytime running lights at night.
+For night driving, turn ON the headlights by depressing the exterior lighting rocker switch to the second position.
+The daytime running lights do not provide sufficient illumination for safe driving at night.